hixme/redux-gateway/README.md

 ### Listen for request events

-connectReqest has an interface to listen to events, when the request is processing, is successful, has a failure, or becomes complete.
+connectRequest has an interface to listen to events, when the request is processing, is successful, has a failure, or becomes complete.
 You have access to the request object itself, and dispatch for firing other redux actions
 ```javascript
 import { connectRequest } from 'redux-gateway'
 import MyComponent from 'path/to/MyComponent'